edsu/inkdroid.org/_posts/2020-09-02-disinformation-metadata.md

 }
 ```

+As much as I might wish that to be true I know it's not.
+For the meantime it
-For the meantime it might be useful to get support in a scraping tool like
+might be useful to get support in a scraping tool like [twint] to see if this
-[twint] to see if this important metadata could be pulled out of the page.
+important metadata could be pulled out of the page.

 [Ilya Kreymer]: https://twitter.com/IlyaKreymer
 [this example]: https://twitter.com/realDonaldTrump/status/1297495295266357248